To infinity and beyond: New Crystal Bridges exhibit provides stellar illusion

 BENTONVILLE, Ark.
-(KNWA) — A new exhibit at Crystal Bridges makes those who experience it feel as though their lost in the universe.
+(KNWA) — A new exhibit at Crystal Bridges makes those who experience it feel as though they’re lost in the universe.

 Yayoi Kusama’s Infinity Mirrored — My Heart is Dancing into the Universe, is an enclosed room filled with mirrors and polka dotted lanterns that change colors.
 The effect is stellar.